LYxiaotai/MMSpa/README.md

 M2ST is implemented in the pytorch framework (tested on Python 3.9.19).
 We recommend that users run M2ST on CUDA.
 -   `pip install -r requirement.txt`

+M2ST also calls the "mclust" package (recommend mclust version 6.0.1) in the R language.
+We recommend use the R Version 4.2.2.

 ```

 # R